What is Human Capital?

-Human capital is the skill, talent, andthat employees bring to a company.
-Coined by University of Chicago Theodore Schultz in 1964, the refers to produced by in knowledge.
+Human capital is the skill, talent, and productivity that employees bring to a company.
+Coined by University of Chicago economist Theodore Schultz in 1964, the term refers to capital produced by investing in knowledge.

 Human capital tends to migrate in global economies, most often from poor places to richer places.
-Some argue that this "brain drain" makes poor places poorer and rich places richer.
+Some economists argue that this 'brain drain' makes poor places poorer and rich places richer.